Dragonmystic707/exalted-reincarnated/docs/System/Social.md

 Some characters have an Intimacy so central to their character, that it is considered their **Defining Intimacy**.

-Characters cannot be made to work *against* their Defining Intimacy--it is Unacceptable Influence.
+Characters cannot be made to work *against* their Defining Intimacy—it is Unacceptable Influence.

 However, they are much more susceptible to its influence.
 Any valid